FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Introduction

 \subsection{From the Hodgkin-Huxley model to the FitzHugh-Nagumo equations}

-Hodgkin and Huxley modelled the measured changes in current by introducing precise probabilistic terms to capture ion channels, which may be either open or closed.
-The HH model elucidates the electrical behaviour of ion channels within the cell membrane, by addressing the passage of $\text{Na}^+$ and $\text{K}^+$ ions.
-The HH model consists of four ordinary differential equations, each corresponding to one of the state variables \cite[Equation 1]{HoHu}.
+Hodgkin and Huxley represented the observed current variations using probabilistic variables that describe the closing and opening of ion channels.
+The Hodgkin-Huxley framework characterises the electrical dynamics of these membrane channels by modelling the flow of $\text{Na}^+$ and $\text{K}^+$ ions across the membrane.
+In the HH framework, the dynamics are governed by four ODEs, each one associated with a specific state variable -- \cite[Eq.
+1]{HoHu}.
 This system is nonlinear, making it analytically difficult to solve explicitly.
-Nonetheless, numerical simulations enable the exploration of certain properties and general behaviours, such as the existence of \emph{oscillations} and \emph{excitability}.
+Nonetheless, numerical simulations allow investigation of specific features and general dynamics, including the presence of \emph{excitability} and \emph{oscillations}.

-The fact that the HH model correctly captures these excitable dynamics was a major realisation as it provided a detailed understanding of the measured action potential and the dynamical process of neural excitability (cf. \cite[Equation 1]{HoHu}).
-While the HH model effectively replicates many neuronal physiological phenomena, it s very complex.
+The ability of the HH model to accurately reproduce these excitable dynamics represented a key insight, offering a complete explanation of the recorded action potential and the mechanisms underlying neural excitability (cf. \cite{HoHu}).
+While the HH model successfully reproduces many neuronal physiological phenomena, it is very complex.
 In \cite{Fitzhugh}, Richard FitzHugh introduced a simplified model to capture the dynamics of neuronal excitability, which was refined by Jinichi Nagumo two years later \cite{Nagumo}.
-This model is known as the \emph{FitzHugh-Nagumo} (FHN) model.
-FitzHugh focused on preserving dynamical features of the HH model, namely the presence of excitability and oscillations.
+This system is known as the \emph{FitzHugh-Nagumo} (FHN) model.
+FitzHugh concentrated the study on preserving the key dynamical characteristics of the HH model, specifically and oscillatory and excitability behaviour.